My Voice, My Story

 - Utilize a room with a set up that will help support easy engagement in large and small group discussions; avoid rooms with fixed sitting such as auditoriums

-- For student sessions, partner with at least one other graduate field to allow for a more blended audience as it relates to academic and research experiences as well as the demographic composition of the group
+- For student sessions, partner with at least one other graduate field to allow for a more blended audience as it relates to academic and research experiences as well as to the demographic composition of the group

 - Explore with the facilitation team how individual monologues from MVMS can be used in place of case studies for other programs such as mentor training

-The ongoing advancement of this initiative is co-sponsored by the Graduate School Office of Inclusion & Student Engagement and CU-CIRTL.
+The ongoing advancement of this initiative is co-sponsored by the Graduate School Office of Inclusion & Student Engagement and CIRTL at Cornell.
 It is also supported by the National Science Foundation under Grant No. 1647094 (AGEP CIRTL), and by the ETS/CGS Award for Innovation in Promoting Success in Graduate Education.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.